 * Imagine what it means for the USA if the Navy’s Fifth Fleet is no longer needed to protect Middle East shipping lanes for oil transportation.
 Wouldn’t American taxpayers be delighted to no longer foot the $60-80 Billion annual cost for that?

 Natural gas seems to invoke a win/win perspective as the solution to all problems in some discussions about energy policy and the best fuels for electricity generation and transportation.
 In these scenarios, the only downside is the pressure it puts on renewable energy technologies.
-Yes, natural gas is cleaner than goal.
+Yes, natural gas is cleaner than coal.
 It exhausts about half the carbon dioxide or CO2produced by coal.
 It does not have a nasty byproduct called coal ash, which can have toxic consequences of its own – both environmentally and financially – as we lack good answers to disposal of its waste.

 However, the natural gas supply chain of drilling, production, processing, and distribution produces leaks of methane, which is 25 times more damaging to our atmosphere than carbon dioxide.
 We don’t even have a good handle on how much methane is leaking into the atmosphere today from our drilling boom, but given the propensity of leaks, spills, and explosions in existing pipeline infrastructure, its safe to extrapolate that an unhealthy amount is already contributing to our atmospheric warming.
 That’s not a good thing as we just crossed the boundary of 400 parts per million (ppm) of CO2.
 Are we just jumping from the frying pan into the fire in considering natural gas the answer to all our energy problems?